-i.
-Payments to be made every month in arrears, during the relevant scheme year, upon receipt of valid and undisputed claims for reimbursement and satisfactory evidence of work completed e.g. postcodes of properties and

-- confirmation from beneficiaries that work has been completed, and confirmation of internal processes for insuring that work has been completed as approved. - ii.
+- i.
+Payments to be made every month in arrears, during the relevant scheme year, upon receipt of valid and undisputed claims for reimbursement and satisfactory evidence of work completed e.g. postcodes of properties and confirmation from beneficiaries that work has been completed, and confirmation of internal processes for insuring that work has been completed as approved. - ii.
 Claims and supporting evidence should be submitted to the Programme Administrator on or before 4th working day of each month and should be accompanied by predicted spending for the following two months.
 Where no claim is submitted a nil amount should be returned along with a forecast for the following two months: - iii.
 The Programme Administrator will within 10 working days check and approve the claims then pass them to the Utility Regulator who will authorise payment from the fund (if satisfied) within 5 working days.
 NIE will then have a further 10 working days to process the payment.
 In the event that either the Programme Administrator or the Utility Regulator requires further information, the time period will commence from the date upon which all the information is satisfactorily received.
 For clarity, 'claims' in this context refers to a claim from the Primary Bidder for reimbursement from NISEP funding for funding properly spent on approved schemes.

-A profile of predicted spending for each scheme, over the four quarters of the year, must be submitted by the end of April.
+A profile of predicted spending for each scheme, over the twelve months of the year, must be submitted by the end of April.
 In addition, Primary Bidders will be responsible for informing the Programme Administrator of significant deviations from the proposed profile of spending as soon as it becomes aware of such deviations.

 It is the responsibility of Primary Bidder's to account for VAT and pay/recover VAT from HMRC in line with HMRC guidance.
 Claims for reimbursement of NISEP funding must not include VAT that is recoverable elsewhere.
-Total claims for reimbursement will not be permitted to exceed that which was allocated to a particular bidder following the scheme submission or approved scheme variation process.
+Total claims for reimbursement will not normally be permitted to exceed the total amount of funding which was allocated to a particular bidder following the scheme submission or approved scheme variation process.

 Any VAT costs that require NISEP funding must be clearly included in the total costs on the scheme submission form.

 Subject to the scheme variation approval process, schemes which fail to deliver the measures agreed will be required to return any unspent or mis-spent NISEP funding.
 In certain circumstances where a Primary Bidder has more than one scheme, the Programme Administrator may agree to the transfer of funding from an unsuccessful scheme to a successful scheme in the same category.
-It is the responsibility of the Primary Bidder to ensure that NISEP funding is spent as agreed and also that they recover such NISEP monies as have not been spent on agreed measures in the event of schemes failing to complete.
-Allocated NISEP funding can only be spent on the approved scheme unless otherwise agreed by the Utility Regulator and the Programme Administrator.
+It is the responsibility of the Primary Bidder to ensure that NISEP funding is spent as agreed and also that they recover any NISEP monies not spent on agreed measures.
+Allocated NISEP funding can only be spent on the approved scheme unless otherwise agreed through the scheme variation process.